moodymudskipper/powerjoin/README.md

 #> 1 Gentoo  Biscoe
 ```

-The `column_conflict` guarantees that you won’t have columns renamed
+The `column_conflict` argument guarantees that you won’t have columns
-without you knowing, you might need it most of the time, we could setup
+renamed without you knowing, you might need it most of the time, we
-some development and production specs for our most common joins:
+could setup some development and production specs for our most common
+joins:

 ``` r
 dev_specs <- check_specs(